 Bradley began studying for a Masters degree with Professor Michael Lewin at the Royal Academy of Music in 2017, from where he graduated with Distinction and DipRAM for 'outstanding performance in a Final Recital' in 2019 and is now completing his Advanced Diploma.

-During his studies, Bradley has expanded his love of music from the 20th century through chamber music, with performances of Georg Friedrich Haas’s ‘Guitar Quartett’, Michael Tippett’s ‘Songs for Achilles’, and Reginald Smith-Brindle’s rare Guitar Duos with Professor Steven Thachuk at the International Guitar Research Conference.
-He has also explored Concerti, with a performance of Malcolm Arnold’s Guitar Concerto for which Bradley was awarded First Prize in the inaugural Royal Classics Concerto Competition – a performance described by the jury of ‘outstanding rapport, excellent musicality and near flawless technique’.
+During his studies, Bradley has expanded his repertoire from the 20th and 21st centuries through chamber music, with performances of Georg Friedrich Haas’s ‘Guitar Quartett’, Michael Tippett’s ‘Songs for Achilles’, and Reginald Smith-Brindle’s rare Guitar Duos with Professor Steven Thachuk at the International Guitar Research Conference.
+He has also explored Concerti, with a performance of Malcolm Arnold’s Guitar Concerto, Op.
+67, for which Bradley was awarded First Prize in the inaugural Royal Classics Concerto Competition – a performance described by the jury of ‘outstanding rapport, excellent musicality and near flawless technique’.

 “Outstanding sense of rapport...excellent musicality and near flawless technique.”